Xilinx/mlir-air/AIRDialect.md

 operation ::= `air.launch_terminator` attr-dict
 ```

-A terminator operation for regions that appear in the body of
+A terminator operation for the body of `air.launch` operations.
-`air.launch` operation.
-These regions are not expected to return any
+`air.launch` operations are not expected to return any value so the
-value so the terminator takes no operands.
+terminator takes no operands.

 Traits: HasParent<LaunchOp>, Terminator